 Thank you for your interest in meeting with the Personal Insurance Federation of California.

-PIFC is a non-partisan trade association comprised of six large property and casualty insurers who write the majority of home, auto, earthquake and flood insurance in California.
+PIFC is a non-partisan trade association comprised of five large property and casualty insurers who write the majority of home, auto, earthquake and flood insurance in California.
 While some of the companies write lines such as commercial property or workers compensation, PIFC only represents these companies in personal lines property and casualty insurance (auto, home, earthquake, flood insurance sold to individuals), thus avoiding many of the traditional business community battles with groups such as labor unions (both public and private) or environmentalists.

 As a candidate for office, there are two distinct groups for you to meet.
 The first is the PIFC member companies.
 Typically these meetings are in the Sacramento office of PIFC.
 The second is the agents and employees who are politically active in your area.
 These meetings are typically in your community.